Golden Nugget Online

-Golden Nugget Online is an online casino and sports betting operator.
-The company was split from Landry's, Inc. (owner of the Golden Nugget casinos chain), who still owns their controlling shares.
-The company is currently available in New Jersey and Michigan.
+Golden Nugget Online Gaming Inc. is an online casino and sports betting operator owned by DraftKings.
+The company was split from Landry's, Inc. (owner of the Golden Nugget casinos chain) in 2020 and acquired by DraftKings in 2022.
+The company's services are available in New Jersey, West Virginia, Pennsylvania, and Michigan.

 History

 Golden Nugget first began dealing sports bets in New Jersey in 2018.

 In December 2020, a deal was reached with The Greenbrier casino to get market access in West Virginia.

 On February 24, 2021, the company gained New York access in deal with Tioga Downs casino.

-In May 2022, Golden Nugget Online Gaming was acquired by the fantasy sports contest and sports betting company, DraftKings.
+In May 2022, Golden Nugget Online Gaming was acquired by the fantasy sports contest and sports betting company DraftKings for $450 million in stock.